jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/tree/t0001-init/default/divergences.md

 LibraryCallRemoved
   Before events:
-    CF: update_one at cache-tree.c:306:29
-    CT: Jump to external code for memcmp
-    RF: Jump to external code for memcmp
-  Occurrences: 4

-LibraryCallRemoved
-  Before events:
-    CF: update_one at cache-tree.c:360:29
-    CT: Jump to external code for memcmp
-    RF: Jump to external code for memcmp
-  Occurrences: 4

-LibraryCallRemoved
-  Before events:
     CF: xdi_diff_outf at xdiff-interface.c:139:2
     CT: Jump to external code for memset
     RF: Jump to external code for memset